BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_2a_Interlude_Using_JQ.md

 ### Retrieve the Related Object(s)

-You can now use your saved `txid` and `vout` information to reference UTXOs in `listunspent`.
+You can now use your saved `txid` and `vout` information to reference the UTXOs in `listunspent`.
 To find the information on the UTXOs being used by the raw transaction, you need to look through the entire JSON array (`[]`) of unspent transactions.
 You can then choose (`select`) individual JSON objects that include (`contains`) the txids.
 You _then_ select (`select`) the transactions among those that _also_ contains (`contain`) the correct vout.

 The use of another level of pipe is the standard methodology of JQ: you grab a set of data, then you whittle it down to all the relevant transactions, then you whittle it down to the vouts that were actually used from those transactions.
 However, the `select` and `contains` arguments are something new.
 They show off some of the complexity of JSON that goes beyond the scope of this tutorial; for now just know that this particular invocation will work to grab matching objects.

 To start simply, this picks out the two UTXOs one at a time: